Indian Necklace Types: Kundan, Jadau, CZ & More

 Kundan refers to the setting technique using gold foil and glass stones, while Jadau is the process where stones are embedded into the gold without soldering, creating flexible designs.
 Many bridal necklaces combine both styles.

 Traditional brides often choose Kundan, Jadau, or Temple jewelry for their rich heritage look.
-CZ necklaces are popular for pre-wedding events and lighter functions.
+CZ, ruby necklace, and emerald necklace styles are popular for pre-wedding events, destination weddings, and lighter functions.